top of page

 It is not surprising that keynote speakers, until recently predominately white, older, and male like to wield power in this way: to promote their vision of the world, their mindsets, their habits (and their books, their AI apps, and their social media accounts).
 They are just following the formula of how to stay ahead and on top.

-But when a speaker stands on a pedestal, the audience loses: they lose empowerment and, even if temporarily whizzed up by a motivational talk, are somewhat diminished,
+But when a thought leader or keynote speaker stands atop a pedestal, the audience loses: they lose empowerment and, even if temporarily whizzed up by a motivational talk, are diminished because of it.

 The New World: Building Generative Hierarchies